-I recently posted a blog on how to make a chalkboard frame, and several of you commented on how neat my handwriting was.
+I recently posted a blog on how to make a DIY chalkboard with frame, and several of you commented on how neat my handwriting was.
 I have a secret… I don’t have very nice handwriting!
 I certainly can’t write those fancy fonts freehand.
 I discovered a few tips and tricks to help with the chalkboard writing.
 I’m still experimenting but each time it gets easier and the results get better.

 Remember, almost anything can become a chalkboard.
 I found this adorable wooden bookstand at Home Goods and decided to use it as a chalkboard in the kitchen.
 I really like that it’s able to stand on it’s own.
 Plus, there is a handy area to hold the chalk and eraser.

 Here are my 10 chalkboard writing tips and tricks.

 - Design your board on the computer.
 I designed my board on the computer first.
 I can visually see the layout and adjust the font sizes to fit the board.
 I prefer not to draw freehand because I don’t have the best handwriting and want to makes sure the writing is straight and the letters are evenly spaced.
 I design my boards using Microsoft Word.

 - Use a variety of fonts.
 Have fun with a variety of fonts.
 Use thick, thin, script, serif, etc. fonts.
 Use different size fonts.
 There are so many fonts on the Internet that you can download for free.